The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Methods

 \subsection{Post-processing}

 The group and subhalo properties are calculated using the {\sc subfind} halo finder \citep{subfind}, and the virial masses and radii are derived using a sphere of mean density $200\times$ the critical density of the universe.
 The evolution of halo structure is tracked across timesteps using the {\sc lhalotree} merger tree algorithm \citep{springel2005}.
 When necessary, inter-snapshot subalo properties are estimated using fitted splines.
-These are 3D cubic splines for subhalo orbits, and a PCHIP 1-D monotonic cubic interpolation for subhalo properties.
+These are 3-D cubic splines for subhalo orbits, and a PCHIP (Piecewise Cubic Hermite Interpolating Polynomial) 1-D monotonic cubic interpolation for subhalo properties.

-The {\sc Auriga} simulations track nine chemical species.
+The {\sc auriga} simulations track nine chemical species.
 We use Magnesium (Mg) for our estimation of $\alpha$-abundance because it has been shown to be a reliable tracer of the $\alpha$-process, with a high separation between the thick and thin discs \citep{jonsson2018}.
 All chemical abundances in this work are normalised to Solar values using \citet{asplund2009}, with further corrections of order 0.4\,dex used to lower the metallicity ratio ([Fe/H]).
 This work is often focused on the distribution of stars in the [Fe/H] versus [Mg/Fe] elemental abundance ratios, and for brevity we will hereafter refer to this simply as the `chemical abundance plane'.

+We focus exclusively on stars in the disc, following selection criteria based on both the stellar orbital circularity (using the definition for orbital circularity given in \citealt{abadi2003}) and metallicity as described in the methods section of \citet{orkney2023}.
+To summarise, we calculate the circularity distribution of all star particles and assume all retrograde stars belong to the stellar halo.
+Then, we mirror this distribution around $\eta=0$ to find the probability that prograde stars belong to the halo.
+Prograde star particles are probabilistically assigned to the halo using a random number generator, and the remaining stars are classified as disc.
+Additionally, we enforce that the retrograde and prograde halo components share an equivalent metallicity distribution function, though we note this has little implication on the final selections.